 If You Are Concerned About a Bench Warrant, Contact Our Philadelphia Criminal Defense Attorneys Today

 Bench warrants do not expire.
 As such, ignoring them is a never a good idea as they will come back to bite you eventually.
 The best way to deal with a bench warrant is to contact an experienced Philadelphia criminal defense lawyer like those at The Law Offices of Lloyd Long.
-If you have not yet been arrested, our lawyers can negotiate your surrender to the authorities.
+If you have not yet been arrested, our Philadelphia lawyers for criminal defense referrals can negotiate your surrender to the authorities.
 We can work to make it so you do not have to spend any time in custody or face severe penalties.
 If you have been arrested, we can work to get you before a judge and get the matter resolved as quickly as possible so that you can get out of custody.
 For a free consultation, call us today at (215) 302-0171.